leikareipa/lintulista/README.md

 # Code
 Lintulista's code comes in two 'modules' if you will: the client, and the server.
 The client handles the end-user UI and so on, while the server takes care of backend duties like managing access to the database.

-The client, the code for which you'll find under [client/](client/), is written with JavaScript, and uses the React library for most of the UI functionality.
+The client, the code for which you'll find under [client/](client/), is written with JavaScript, and uses the React library (currently, version 16.8.6) for most of the UI functionality.

 The server, the code for which you'll find under [server/](server/), is written with PHP of up to version 7.0.